antievictionmappingproject/survey-service/README.md

 ```
 ./go boot
 ```
-Runs a local VM that you can deploy the eviction-service to.
+Runs a local VM that you can deploy the survey-service to.

 ```
 ./go destroy